Kansas is a pro-business, low tax state

 Note: there is no local (county or city) personal income tax.
 Both resident and non-resident aliens incur federal and state income tax under the same terms as U.S. citizens (Canadians may take credit on their Canadian tax return.)

-Effective Tax Year 2013 – Kansas Personal Income Tax becomes two bracket system:
+Effective Tax Year 2017 – Kansas Personal Income Tax becomes three bracket system:

 Effective July 1, 2006: Business machinery and equipment newly purchased, leased or moved into Kansas is exempt from property tax.
 This is of particular benefit to capital-intensive manufacturing operations.
 The exemption applies equally to manufacturing equipment and office business equipment, furniture and fixtures.
 Items of business personal property under $1,500 original purchase price are also exempt from property tax regardless of date of purchase.